Criminal Cases Review Commission last hope for Lisa Blakie's father

 He believes that members of the Timaru-based Devil's Henchmen were responsible for her death.

-Mr Blakie said because police considered the case closed, they would not properly look into new leads.
+Blakie said because police considered the case closed, they would not properly look into new leads.

 "They targeted someone that was easy, that was a pretty sure-fire bet.
 They made the case to fit his timings etc. We have waited such a long time, all these years to try and get traction to get the police to re-investigate."